 You simply press the shutter half way and Pro Capture starts taking and buffering a running series of full resolution (JPEG / RAW) images.
 Then when you fully press the shutter, it will record another image and up to 14 previous frames.

-If you keep your finger on the shutter, it will keep recording until you stop ensuring you never miss those hard to catch photos…superb!
+If you keep your finger on the shutter, it will keep recording until you stop.
+This ensures you never miss those hard to catch photo.
+Superb!

 Taken directly from the Olympus website: